riah89294/xml-tutorial/docs/source/xml_ajax.rst

 **AJAX - Send a Request To a Server**
 -------------------------------------
-The **XMLHttpRequest** object enables web pages to communicate with a server without reloading.
-To send a request, the **open()** method specifies the request type (GET or POST), the URL, and whether it is asynchronous, while the **send()** method transmits the request. **GET** requests are simpler and faster but may return cached data, whereas **POST** is used for larger data transfers, database updates, or secure user input handling.
-When using POST, an HTTP header must be set with **setRequestHeader()** before sending data.
-AJAX requests should typically be asynchronous (**async = true**) to prevent page freezing, allowing scripts to execute while waiting for a response.
-Synchronous requests (**async = false**) block script execution until the server responds and are discouraged due to performance issues.
-To handle server responses, the **onreadystatechange** property defines a function that executes when the request state changes.
-When **readyState** reaches 4 and **status** is 200, the response can be processed and displayed.
-AJAX is widely used in modern web development to create dynamic and interactive applications by enabling real-time data updates without requiring full page reloads.
+The **XMLHttpRequest** object allows web pages to communicate with a server without reloading. **GET** requests are fast but may return cached data, while **POST** handles larger or sensitive data.
+AJAX requests should be asynchronous to prevent freezing.
+The **onreadystatechange** property manages responses, enabling dynamic and interactive web applications.

   // Create an XMLHttpRequest object var xhttp = new XMLHttpRequest();